open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/manual.md

 ## Next steps

 After you've setup manual instrumentation, you may want to use [instrumentation libraries](/docs/instrumentation/net/libraries).
-Instrumentation libraries will instrument relevant libraries you're using and generate spans (activities )for things like inbound and outbound HTTP requests and more.
+As the name suggests, they will instrument relevant libraries you're using and generate spans (activities) for things like inbound and outbound HTTP requests and more.

 You'll also want to configure an appropriate exporter to [export your telemetry